 Bobby Timmons (Dec.
 19, 1935 – March 1, 1974) was a jazz pianist and composer.
 Died from cirrhosis of the liver caused my alcoholism.

 Steven Tyler (March 26, 1948) is a singer, songwriter, and musician.
-Plays the harmonica, piano, and drums.
+Also plays the harmonica, piano, and drums.
 Is the lead singer in the rock band Aerosmith.
 No longer drinks.
 (Birth name Steven Victor Tallarico.)

 Keith Urban (born Oct.
 26, 1967) is a New Zealand singer, songwriter, and record producer.
 Well known for his work in country music.
 He no longer drinks.